 Telangana state is known for its production of long staple cotton, with an annual production of about 60 lakh bales.
-The quality of the Telangana cotton is highly regarded.
+The quality of Telangana cotton is highly regarded.
 However, processing and value addition to cotton in the State is largely limited to ginning and pressing.
 Roughly 10 lakh bales are utilized by the 35 Spinning Mills having a capacity of 9.3 lakh spindles located within the state.
-Primary processed cotton from Telangana is being exported to states like Gujarat, Maharashtra, Tamil Nadu and Andhra Pradesh for further value addition.
-Lakhs of textile workers employed in well-established clusters in the country like Surat, Bhiwandi, Sholapur and Ichalkaranji are natives of Telangana, and have 3-4 decades of experience of working in this sector Telangana Textile and Apparel Incentive Scheme 2017 .
+Primarily processed cotton from Telangana is being exported to states like Gujarat, Maharashtra, Tamil Nadu and Andhra Pradesh for further value addition.
+Lakhs of textile workers employed in well-established clusters in the country like Surat, Bhiwandi, Sholapur and Ichalkaranji are natives of Telangana, and have 3-4 decades of experience of working in this sector.
+GO 59

 Nature of units and activities that are intended to be covered are detailed as follows:

-- New Enterprises : New Enterprise are the enterprises that commence commercial production / service after notification of this order and also obtain acknowledgement of filing Udyog Aadhar Registration (UAR) with the concerned District Industries Center (DIC) or Industrial Entrepreneur’s Memorandum (IEM) with the Government of India.
+- New Enterprises: New Enterprise are the enterprises that commence commercial production/service after notification of this order and also obtain acknowledgment of filing Udyog Aadhar Registration (UAR) with the concerned District Industries Center (DIC) or Industrial Entrepreneur’s Memorandum (IEM) with the Government of India.

 - Gross Fixed Capital Investment: Gross fixed capital investment means investment in Land, Plant & Machinery before a unit commences expansion / diversification / modernization and / or obtains sanction of financial assistance from Banks / Financial Institutions.